History of Autism

 In the 1980s

-In 1982, the Autism Council of Oregon was formed.
-The name was later changed to the Autism Society of Oregon.
+In 1981, the Autism Council of Oregon was formed by parents of children with the then-rare diagnosis of autism.
+The name was later changed to the Autism Society of Oregon, as the state affiliate of the Autism Society of America.

 Starting in the mid- to late 1980s, the prevalence rate of autism began to increase.
 Prior to the mid-1980s, the rate was approximately 1 in 2000 children.